 Fans of vintage British TV science documentaries might enjoy this early precursor to Tomorrow’s World.
 On weekdays (when the outside broadcast cameras weren’t needed to cover sports fixtures!) the Eye on Research crew visited scientific laboratories and research centres to discuss topical issues.

 CERN's first computer, a huge vacuum-tube Ferranti Mercury, was installed in 1958.
 It was one million times slower than today's large computers.
 Though the Mercury took 3 months to install – and filled a huge room – its computational ability didn't quite match that of a modern pocket calculator.
 "Mass" storage was provided by four magnetic drums each holding 32K × 20 bits – not enough to hold the data from a single proton-proton collision in the Large Hadron Collider.
+The Mercury ran a simplified coding system called Autocode – a type of programming language with a limited repertoire of variables.

 Before electronic computers were available at CERN, a Dutchman called Willem "Wim" Klein performed astonishing feats of mental arithmetic to help his colleagues with their calculations.